 As you can see, you can earn a range of incomes as a freelance writer and the sky is really the limit!
 If you’re looking to maximize your annual earnings, there are a few factors that can increase your earning capacity.

 What Affects Your Earnings As A Freelance Writer?

 How Many Hours You Work

 It might be stating the obvious, but your income as a freelance writer depends on the number of hours you put into it.
 For some people, their freelancing career will start as a side hustle to their main or full-time employment.
 This is a great way to earn some additional income or to test the waters before moving into freelancing full-time.

-It lets you build up connections along with a freelance writing portfolio while maintaining a reliable income stream.
-However, the more hours you put towards your freelance writing, the more jobs you can do (and the more money you can earn).
+It lets you build up connections along with a freelance writing portfolio while still maintaining a reliable income stream, minimizing some of the risk.
+However, the more hours you put towards your freelance writing, the more projects you can take on (and the more money you can earn).

 It requires a lot of extra work outside of just writing.
 You are your own business.
 You’re the CEO, marketing director, and accounting department all rolled into one.
-The more time you put into developing your business, the greater your freelance writer salary.
+The more time you put into developing your business, the higher your freelance writer salary can be.

-At the start of your freelance writing career, accepting a few lower-paid (or even unpaid) jobs may be necessary.
+At the start of your freelance writing career, accepting a few lower-paid jobs may be necessary, and you might even offer a freebie in exchange for a portfolio piece or testimonial.
 The value of these jobs is not financial.
 Instead, they help you hone your craft, build connections with clients, and bolster your reputation as a reliable freelance writer.